-Mental health services for expats in China
+Mental Health Services for Expats in China

-Go to a local public hospital
+Go to a Local Public Hospital

-Visit a private hospital
+Visit a Private Hospital

 If you’re living in a first or second-tier city then you’ll have access to at least one international healthcare facility.
 Even though they cost more, these upscale hospitals have English-speaking medical staff and doctors, along with expat psychologists and psychiatrists.
 Plus, they often have an around-the-clock hotline, making it easy to find out what kind of help you might need and make an appointment in advance.

-Talk to a school counselor
+Talk to a School Counselor

-Look for a therapist
+Look for a Therapist

-Whatever your reason for seeking mental health support, the most important thing you can do is take it one step at a time.
-Whether you need to make new friends, have weekly sessions with a therapist, or take prescriptions, creating a solid foundation is essential to living a healthy life.
+Whatever your reason for seeking mental health support, the important thing to do is take it one step at a time.
+Whether you need to make new friends, have weekly sessions with a therapist, or take prescriptions, creating a solid foundation is important to living a healthy life.

-How Pacific Prime can help
+How Pacific Prime Can Help

-Disclaimer: Pacific Prime China solely represents, operates and manages locally regulated insurance products and services in the territory of PR China.
-Any references to Pacific Prime Global Company or Group, the international services, insurance products or otherwise stated written or verbally, is for introduction purposes about our overseas network only as each entity is fully independent.
+Disclaimer: Pacific Prime solely represents, operates, and manages locally regulated insurance products and services in the territory of PR China.
+Any references to Pacific Prime Global Company or Group, the international services, insurance products, or otherwise stated written or verbally, is for introduction purposes about our overseas network only as each entity is fully independent.